COVID-19 updates: Free vaccine clinics

 Following community meetings, the design team identified a road layout with one driving lane in each direction, one bike lane in each direction and a multi-use path on the east side of Cleveland Avenue.

-For the reconstruction project, work is currently underway to transfer land ownership from the University of Minnesota to Ramsey County before construction can begin.
+Work remains underway to transfer land ownership from the University of Minnesota to Ramsey County before major reconstruction can begin.
 This legal work has taken longer than anticipated and delayed the start of construction.

 Utility replacement information